 (1) Definition.
 Interrogatories are written questions served by a party on another party.

 (2) Number.
-Unless the parties agree or the court orders otherwise, a party may serve on any other party no more than 40 written interrogatories, including all discrete subparts.
-A uniform interrogatory and its subparts count as one interrogatory.
-Any discrete subpart to a non-uniform interrogatory shall be considered as a separate interrogatory.
+During standard discovery, any party may serve on any other party interrogatories, subject to the numeric limits in Rule 26.2(e) and the procedures in Rule 26.2(f) for obtaining permission to serve more discovery.
+Each subpart of an interrogatory counts as one interrogatory, except that a uniform interrogatory and its subparts count as one interrogatory.

 Scope.
 An interrogatory may ask about any matter allowed under Rule 26(b).
 An interrogatory is not improper merely because it asks for an opinion.
 An interrogatory may ask for a party’s contention about facts or the application of law to facts, but the court may, on motion, order that such a contention interrogatory need not be answered until a later time.